AseshtaGoyal22/Predictive-analysis-using-machine-learning/README.md

 The target variable (engagement_label) was derived by calculating the median of the likes column.

-# Model Development and Evaluation:
+## Model Development and Evaluation:

 1. Feature Engineering: Categorical features such as post_type, device_type, and location were encoded using StringIndexer followed by OneHotEncoder.
+Numerical features like comments were used directly.
+All features were then assembled into a single feature vector using VectorAssembler.

+2. Model Training: A Logistic Regression model was trained on 80% of the data, while the remaining 20% was used for evaluation.
+Logistic Regression was chosen due to its simplicity and effectiveness in binary classification problems.

+3. Model Evaluation: The model was evaluated using ROC-AUC (Receiver Operating Characteristic- Area Under Curve).
+This metric helps to understand how well the model distinguishes between high and low enga